Mortgage Insurers are Strong Counterparties, New Capital Standards Further Enhance Reliability

 Ample Capacity and Opportunity for Greater Risk Sharing with MI

-Since 2012, the GSEs have purchased over $3 trillion in mortgage loans.
-About 25 percent of those loans, or roughly $838 billion, have been included in the GSEs’ expanded credit risk sharing transactions (CRT).
-Only about 4 percent ($30.6 billion) of the unpaid principal balance of the loans included in CRT has been transferred—using virtually all back-end transactions.
-That represents less than 1 percent of the GSEs’ overall risk.
+Since 2013, the GSEs have purchased over $4.1 trillion in mortgage loans.
+About 39 percent of those loans, or roughly $1.61 trillion, have been included in the GSEs’ expanded credit risk transfer (CRT) transactions.
+Only about 3.3 percent ($54.1 billion) of the unpaid principal balance of the loans included in CRT has been transferred—using virtually all back-end transactions.
+This represents a mere 1.3 percent of the GSEs’ overall risk.

 Today, mortgage insurers are more resilient and reliable counterparties, dedicated to providing access to housing finance credit in good and bad economic times.
 The time is right to move forward to expand front-end risk sharing with MI, and USMI members are ready to do more.